PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 This was further cemented when, whilst completing [Coursera's Deep Learning Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/M94FBCS34JG5), [Prof. Andrew Ng](http://www.andrewng.org/) showed us a new chatbot for mental health: [Woebot](https://woebot.io/).
 Whilst not a complete replacement for therapists, Woebot offers a far more powerful use for chatbots than I had ever seen before, and I loved it (and have even started to use it).
 After that, I found [spaCy](https://spacy.io/), which offer industrial-strength NLP in different languages, and I basically just started to play with it.
 From analyzing and visualizing novel snippets, to comparing sentences via [word vectors](https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/) (more on that on a later blog post).

 By this point I have decided to build my own chatbot, and this is where we are now.
-Thus, I will write a bit of what I have learned (which is also a bit), and then we will proceed to both make our chatbot, as well as to gradually improve it, using more advanced tools like spaCy or [TensorFlow](https://www.tensorflow.org/).
+Thus, I will write a bit of what I have learned (which is also a bit), and then we will proceed to both make our chatbot, as well as to gradually improve it, using more advanced tools like spaCy and [TensorFlow](https://www.tensorflow.org/).

 ## A bit of history